 Structured on the following assumptions: 1) language shapes reality; 2) by analyzing texts, power relations can be identified, researched, and challenged; 3) everything is a text which can be analyzed; and 4) it is part of civic responsibility to analyze and engage with texts that we are exposed to on a daily basis.
 Through the lens of late modern and postmodern theories of language, discourse, and persuasion, students will foster an appreciation for the power of language to shape human society, action, and identity.
 Intellectual development, critical analysis, and cultural literacy will be emphasized.
 Prerequisite: ENGL 1023.
-Course rotation: Spring (rotates with ENGL 4403).
+Course rotation: Spring.

-4053 - Ethnic/International Literature - 3 credit hours
+4063 - Ethnic Literature - 3 credit hours

-Advanced study of the literature of ethnic and/or international cultures such as African-American, Native-American, Hispanic-American, Asian-American, European, African, South American, Asian, Canadian, or Australian.
-All international works are read in modern English translations.
-Use of secondary sources and research writing will be introduced.
+Advanced, in-depth study of the literature of ethnic cultures such as African American, Asian American, Hispanic American, Native American, and the Caribbean.
+Use of secondary sources and research writing will be included.
 This course emphasizes intellectual development, critical analysis, cultural literacy, and, when applicable, global awareness.
 Topics, subject matter, and approaches may vary depending upon the instructor.
-Prerequisite: General Education literature requirement or permission of the instructor.
+Prerequisite: General education literature requirement.
 Course rotation: Alternate Spring.

-4103 - Advanced Readings in Poetry and Drama - 3 credit hours
+4103 - Advanced Readings in Poetry & Drama - 3 credit hours

-Advanced, in-depth study of poetry and drama.
+Advanced, in-depth study of poetry or drama.
 Readings will include theoretical studies of the genre and readings within the genre.
-Use of secondary sources and research writing will be introduced.
+Use of secondary sources and research writing will be included.
 This course emphasizes intellectual development, critical analysis, cultural literacy, and, when applicable, global awareness.
 Topics, subject matter, and approaches may vary depending upon the instructor.
-Prerequisite: General Education literature requirement or permission of the instructor.
+Prerequisite: General education literature requirement.
 Course rotation: Alternate Spring.